What You’ll Learn 🌐

 Point to point connection: IP address adjustment

-We need to select Change adapter settings.
+Select Change adapter settings.

-Right-click on Local connections and select the Properties.
+Right-click on Local Connection and select Properties.

-IP addresses on devices must be the same, except for the last number, which must be different (ex.
-IP address on the first device 192.168.10.1, and the IP address on the second device is 192.168.10.2).
+The IP addresses on both devices must be the same except for the last number, which must be different.

 How to configure and connect a measurement unit?